Darthion/Docs/dev/wallet-connect.md

-# 概述
+# Overview

 Wallet connect enable App wallet connect to DApp via QRCode or Deeplink.

-When using this protocol the most critical modification in the Wallet and DApp is supporting Heco networs.
+When using this protocol the most critical modification in the Wallet and DApp is supporting Dithereum networks.

-例如：
+For example：

 # Wallet app：